FrancisCMS/FrancisCMS/README.md

 ## Syndicating Content

-FrancisCMS supports automated and manual syndication of content to [silos](https://indiewebcamp.com/silo).
+FrancisCMS supports automated and manual syndication of content to third-party silos.
 In IndieWeb terminology, this is known as [POSSE](https://indiewebcamp.com/POSSE): _Publish (on your) Own Site, Syndicate Elsewhere_.

 ### Flickr